 To continue reading, click “Chapter 12 – Pages of History!” in the sidebar at upper right under “C. Chapters 10 – 18”.
 That page leads directly to the chapter table of contents.
 The chapter is divided into three sections, and the sub-heads in each section provide the reader with a list of links to various points in the chapter to facilitate later readings.
 Alternatively, click the various section numbers underneath the “Chapter 12 – Pages of History” heading to by-pass the table of contents and go directly to the beginning of the chapter.

-One can also begin the whole Diary by clicking on the header, “1.
-Apollo 17: Diary of the 12th Man”, in the “Pages” sidebar at upper right.
+One can, of course, also begin the whole “Diary” from the beginning by clicking on the header, “1.
+Apollo 17: Diary of the 12th Man”, in the “Pages” sidebar at the top upper right.

 (Ed. note: Section 2 is now available; but extensive material has required a Section 3 to be added and will be published as soon as possible.)